 - Sitting position: you can sit with your pelvis tilted slightly forward.
 You notice that you have the perfect sitting position once it feels as if you don’t need any effort to hold your torso up.

 - Start to relax.
 Focus your attention on your deep breaths and listen to it while you start to let all the “inner chat” in your mind fade away.

-- Once you are able to quit the “inner chat” and can avoid to get procrastinated by your thoughts you can start to un-focus your attention (which is also referred to “attaining a state of zero”), where you lose all thoughts and attention.
+- Once you are able to quit the “inner chat” and can avoid getting procrastinated by your thoughts you can start to un-focus your attention

 Relaxation technique #5: Relaxation music